While cataloging a cart of religious fiction:

 “Because it can change the way you live.”

-What an absurd assumption, that a person’s life should be as single-purpose as a tool for chopping wood.
+What an absurd assumption, that a human person’s life should be as single-purpose as a man-made tool for chopping wood.

 This is what’s so ridiculous about believing that someone else is in charge.
 I would much rather have experiences just to have them, learn things just to learn them, go into the world asking every question I can think of instead of believing I already know the answers.
 That is one of the many things I hate about religion, the way it makes people fit their lives into a template.